Blog

 Subject line grabs attention.
 First line builds interest by naming a real problem.
 Body shows what changes.
 CTA asks for one thing.

-The gap between a 2% and 15% reply rate?
-How well each stage connects to the next.
+The gap between a 2% and 15% reply rate is how well each stage connects to the next.

 Landing Pages

 Airbnb's host signup page is textbook AIDA.
-Hero headline: "Earn $4,380 hosting your home 14 nights" (Attention with specific number for your area).
+Hero headline shows personalized earnings estimates for your specific location (Attention with a concrete dollar figure).
 Scroll down and you see three steps with real host photos (Interest).
 Testimonials from actual hosts in your city with their earnings (Desire).
-Form asks for one thing: your address to see earnings estimate (Action with minimal friction).
+Form asks for one thing: your location to see earnings estimate (Action with minimal friction).
+As of 2026, average Airbnb host earnings sit at approximately $14,000 annually, with top performers reaching $44,235.

 Common Criticisms and Limitations of the AIDA Model

-The biggest one is that it's too linear.
+The biggest one: it's too linear.
 Real buyer journeys don't move in a straight line.
-People jump between stages, loop back, research across multiple sessions, requiring automatic content refreshes to stay relevant.
+People jump between stages, loop back, research across multiple sessions.

 AIDA also oversimplifies complex purchases.
 If you're selling a $100K enterprise contract with a six-month sales cycle and seven stakeholders, mapping that to four stages feels reductive.

 Another gap: AIDA stops at action.
-It doesn't cover retention, upsells, referrals, or any post-purchase behavior.
+It doesn't cover retention, upsells, referrals, or post-purchase behavior.

 Applying AIDA to Digital Marketing Channels